How's your FICO Score?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-In order to raise your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the first FICO credit score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.